RENTAL ARBITRAGE INSURANCE

 Does renters insurance cover Airbnb arbitrage?

-No. Consider it this way.
+No, renter’s insurance does not include coverage for rental arbitrage.
+Consider it this way.
 You decide to rent a property while saving money for a down payment because you do not own a home.
 You agree to a one-year lease and provide a security deposit.
 Your landlord will require you to show evidence of your HO-4 policy or renters insurance to rent to you.

 You get a cheap policy online since it’s easily accessible from all the leading insurance providers, and it covers personal property and at least $100,000 in personal liability.
 All done.
 Once you move in, you build furniture in your garage and launch a handmade furniture company.